AkshatRastogi-1nC0re/HTPRED/README.md

 Official Research Page for Hardware Trojan Prediction (HTPRED) Dataset.

 Welcome to the GitHub repository for the HT_PRED framework!
-This repository contains all the code and dataset necessary to implement and evaluate the HT_PRED dataset for Hardware Trojan (HT) detection, as discussed in our recent research paper.
+This repository contains all the code and dataset necessary to implement and evaluate the HT_PRED dataset for Hardware Trojan (HT) detection.

 This Dataset and Hardware Trojan Detection framework is devloped by the team of following members under DSCI sponsered project Titled: "HT-Pred: A complete Defensive ML Learning Tool for Hardware Trojan Prediction".